amatho/mupen64plus-input-gca/README.md

 ## Usage

-Make sure that your adapter is plugged in and set up correctly before launching Mupen64Plus, otherwise the plugin will fail to load.
-Then select the plugin in your Mupen64Plus frontend, and you are good to go!
+Select the plugin in your Mupen64Plus frontend and connect your adapter, and you are good to go!

 ## Configuration